cytoscape/cytoscape-manual/docs/Styles.md

 Import → Styles from File...**.

 <a id="list_of_node_edge_and_network_properties"> </a>
-### List of Node, Edge, Network and Table Properties
+### List of Node, Edge, Network and Column Properties

 Cytoscape allows a wide variety of properties to be controlled.
 These are summarized in the tables below.